d-smith/k2es/README.md

 # K2ES - Kinesis to Elasticsearch

-Use Lambda to move Kinesis data to elastic search
+Use Lambda to move Kinesis data to elastic search.
+Use in conjunction with [Loghose](https://github.com/xtraclabs/loghose)

 This code was taken from https://github.com/awslabs/amazon-elasticsearch-lambda-samples